ETIQUETTE at the

 OLD & NEW

-Modern & Mindful Manners
+Modern Mindful Manners

-MODERN & MINDFUL MANNERS COACHING
+MODERN MINDFUL MANNERS COACHING

 It’s the little things that count, a simple thank you, a firm handshake, looking a person in the eyes when speaking with them; basic civility in this increasingly busy and complicated world.
-Main Street Manners goes beyond use of knife and fork as it shows that all interactions are meaningful - in school, at home, on Main Street and beyond.
+Main Street Manners goes beyond use of knife and fork as it shows that all interactions are meaningful - in school, at work, at home, on Main Street and beyond.

-By grounding our coaching in continual awareness of kindness and respect, civility and fairness, honesty and empathy, good manners are learned mindfully and more permanently.
-The format is flexible and interactive, meeting each age group where they are developmentally and emotionally.
+Repitition is key to develop a continual awareness of kindness and respect, civility and fairness, honesty and empathy, good manners are learned mindfully and more permanently.

 WHO WE ARE